Yandex Cloud

 Specify manually

-Select a managed DB in the current Yandex Cloud organization and specify the internal network connection parameters for it:
+Select a managed database in the current Yandex Cloud organization and specify the internal network connection parameters for it:

-• Cluster.
-Specify a cluster from the list of available Greenplum® clusters.
+• Cluster: Specify the cluster from the list of available Greenplum® clusters.
 Cluster settings must have the DataLens access option enabled.
 If you do not have an available cluster, click Create new.

 Note